GrumpyCrouton/GrumpyPDO/README.md

 # GrumpyPDO

-A simple and secure PHP class wrapper for designed for simplicity and ease of use, and makes running database queries **easier**, **cleaner**, and most importantly **safer** without the learning curve of how to utilize Prepared Statements.
+A simple and secure PHP class wrapper for PDO designed for simplicity and ease of use, and makes running database queries **easier**, **cleaner**, and most importantly **safer** without the learning curve of how to utilize Prepared Statements.

 ### Check out the [Wiki for Documentation](https://github.com/GrumpyCrouton/GrumpyPDO/wiki)